slightlyskepticalpotat/bookmark-archiver/README.md

 bookmarkarchiver uses the official Save Page Now [API](https://docs.google.com/document/d/1Nsv52MvSjbLb2PCpHlat0gkzw0EvtSgpKHu4mk0MnrA).
 Anonymous users are limited to 4,000 requests per day, which should be enough to save around 200 websites.
 If you create a free account to the [Internet Archive](https://archive.org/) and log in with Chrome, Chromium, or Firefox, your single-day request limit increases to 100,000 and you should be able to save approximately 5000 websites.
 Due to API limitations, each bookmark should take around 10 seconds to archive.

-As for dependencies, bookmarkarchiver uses Richard Penman's [browsercookie](https://github.com/richardpenman/browsercookie) module.
-It also uses the Python [requests](https://docs.python-requests.org/en/latest/) library.
+bookmarkarchiver uses the [browser_cookie3](https://github.com/borisbabic/browser_cookie3) module.

 ## Usage
 To use bookmarkarchiver, you need a bookmark file.
-You can get one by exporting them from a browser—instructions are online.
+You can get one by exporting them from a browser—instructions vary by browser and are readily available online.
+Typically, you have to export them through your browser's bookmarks page.
 ```
 $ pip3 install -r requirements.txt
 $ python3 bookmarkarchiver.py --help